 You can now seal the deal and get RSVPs directly in your email!

-Event marketers already know the power of email marketing to attract and inform their audience.
-Over 40% of the event organizers stated that email marketing is their preferred channel for event promotion.
+Event marketers already know the power of email marketing.
+In fact, almost 40% of event organizers say that email marketing is their preferred channel for event promotion.
+Here’s why:

-Email works so well for events mainly because you can target your subscribers using segmentation and interest groups.
-When you send an event invitation to a smaller group using a message that resonates just for them, you get way more registrations.
+Email works so well for events because you can target your invitees using segmentation and interest groups.
+When you send an online invitation to a specific group of subscribers using a message that resonates just for them, you get more registrations.

-When your subscribers RSVP for an event, their email address is added to a special subscriber group.
+When your subscribers use the one-click RSVP button, their email address is automatically added to a special subscriber group.
 So you don’t have to think twice about organizing your list.
 You can track signups, get a final headcount and automate follow-up emails to keep them engaged until the event.

-Instead of taking them away from the newsletter to a separate registration landing page, the event email block allowed us to keep the entire registration process within the newsletter.
+Instead of taking our subscribers away from the newsletter to a separate registration landing page, the event email block allowed us to keep the entire registration process within the newsletter.
 Take a look at how we seamlessly integrated the event block in the newsletter below.

-When the subscriber clicks the “I’ll attend” button, the web version of the newsletter appears and the event block button changes to “You’re in!
+When the subscriber selects the “Click here to RSVP” button, the web version of the newsletter appears and the event block button changes to “You’re in!
 We’ll email the webinar access link and a reminder beforehand.”
 That’s it.
 Now they’re registered.